giameier/DMS_ABC/README.md

 * Position of last vase of reading frame1: If you have several genes on your reference sequence you have to specify the last base of the first frame
 * Frameshift offset: frame shift of secondond frame relative to first frame.
-* If you like to load parameters from an old project, specify the location of the respective Json file The programm supports parallelprocessing of files.
+* If you like to load parameters from an old project, specify the location of the respective Json file The programm supports parallel processing of files.
 You can specify the amount of CPUs to be used in the DMS_processing_multiprocessing.py file.

 After hitting the process button the following is executed: